theLongLab/TransCOVID/README.md

 [Back To The Top](#table-of-contents)

 ## Citations
-_If you find these scripts helpful in your own transmission analyses, please cite (reference publication to be added)._
+_If you found this protocol helpful in your own transmission analyses, please cite (reference publication to be added)._

 [Back To The Top](#table-of-contents)